Getting Started¶

 smelt.settings.vim = true

-- Plugin Authoring — write larger extensions against the Lua API
+- Plugin Authoring: the Lua API in depth

-- Configuration Reference — every provider and setting field
+- Configuration Reference: every setting and provider field